DouglasAllen/samples/php/5-ThirdPartyApp/README.md

 ##Smartsheet API
 Familiarize yourself with the Smartsheet API.
 For information on the Smartsheet API, please see the [Smartsheet Developer Portal](http://smartsheet.com/developers).

-The Smartsheet API documentation has a detailed section on [third-party applications](http://www.smartsheet.com/developers/api-documentation#h.opcwlo3avvxk) which takes you step by step trough the Smartsheet OAuth 2.0 flow.
+The Smartsheet API documentation has a detailed section on [third-party applications](http://www.smartsheet.com/developers/api-documentation#h.opcwlo3avvxk) which takes you step by step through the Smartsheet OAuth 2.0 flow.
 Please review it and familiarize yourself with the flow prior to implementing this example app.

 ## Notes and Caveats
 * This example app has been tested running 64-bit PHP version 5.3.15.